Minitel

-The Minitel was a videotex online service accessible through telephone lines, and was the world's most successful online service prior to the World Wide Web.
-It was invented in Cesson-Sévigné, near Rennes in Brittany, France.
+Minitel, officially known as TELETEL, was an interactive videotex online service accessible through telephone lines.
+It was the world's first and most successful mass-market online service prior to the World Wide Web.
+It was developed in Cesson-Sévigné, Brittany, by government-owned France Télécom.

-The service was rolled out experimentally on 15 July 1980 in Saint-Malo, France, and from autumn 1980 in other areas, and introduced commercially throughout France in 1982 by the PTT (Postes, Télégraphes et Téléphones; divided since 1991 between France Télécom and La Poste).
-From its early days, users could make online purchases, make train reservations, check stock prices, search the telephone directory, have a mail box, and chat in a similar way to what is now made possible by the World Wide Web.
+The service was initially launched on an experimental basis on 15 July 1980 in Saint-Malo and extended to other regions in autumn 1980.
+It was commercially introduced throughout France in 1982 by the PTT (Postes, Télégraphes et Téléphones; since 1991, divided into France Télécom and La Poste).
+From its inception, users were able to make online purchases, book train tickets, access business information services, search the telephone directory, maintain a mailbox, and utilize chat functionalities similar to those now supported by the World Wide Web.

-In February 2009, France Télécom indicated the Minitel network still had 10 million monthly connections.
-France Télécom retired the service on 30 June 2012.
+In February 2009, France Télécom reported that the Minitel network still maintained 10 million monthly connections.
+The service was discontinued by France Télécom on 30 June 2012.

 Name

-Officially TELETEL, the name Minitel is abbreviated from the French title of Médium interactif par numérisation d'information téléphonique (Interactive medium for digitized information by telephone).
+Officially known as TELETEL, the name Minitel is derived from the French title Médium interactif par numérisation d'information téléphonique (Interactive medium for digitized information by telephone).

-Business model
+History

+Videotex was a crucial element in the telecommunications sector of many industrialized countries, with numerous national post, telephone, and telegraph companies and commercial ventures launching pilot projects.
+It was viewed as a major force in advancing towards an information society.

+In the late 1970s, France lagged noticeably behind in the telephone network industry.
+Fewer than seven million telephone lines served a population of 47 million people.
+Recognizing this shortfall, both French citizens and government leaders grew concerned about the United States’ technological advantage in telecommunications.
+This concern led to the birth of the concept of telematics—a term coined by Simon Nora and Alain Minc to describe the combination of telecommunications and informatics.
+Their goal was to digitize the national telephone network, laying the groundwork for what would eventually become Minitel.

-In 1978, Postes, Télégraphes et Téléphones, the French PTT organisation, began designing the Minitel network.
-By distributing terminals that could access a nationwide electronic directory of telephone and address information, it hoped to increase use of the country's 23 million phone lines, and reduce the costs of printing phone books and employing directory assistance personnel.
+In 1978, Postes, Télégraphes et Téléphones (PTT) initiated the design of the Minitel network.
+By distributing terminals capable of accessing a nationwide electronic directory of telephone and address information, the PTT aimed to increase the utilization of the country’s 23 million phone lines and reduce the costs associated with printing phone books and employing directory assistance personnel.
 Millions of terminals were given for free (officially loans, and property of the PTT) to telephone subscribers.
-At the time, France was undergoing a vision of socialism, where the state would develop high technology for the benefit of its citizens' lives.
-The TGV high-velocity trains also resulted from this vision.